tpavlacky/teamcity-theatre/README.md

 - First-class support for branches!
 (This is a feature many others are lacking)
 - Create multiple dashboards, one for each team!
 - Customizable amount of branches shown per tile
+- Customizable amount of columns shown per view, make optimal use of the size of your wall TV!
 - Customizable labels on tiles
-- Responsive design using Bootstrap, make optimal use of the size of your wall TV!

 ## Requirements